-instructions on how to file a complaint with both OPR and OPC, as well as downloadable complaint forms.115 b.
-Community Meetings
+instructions on how to file a complaint with both OPR and OPC, as well as downloadable complaint forms.138

 On February 10, 2005, DOJ approved the Citizen Complaint General Order.
-The following day, however, MPD advised DOJ of several "process issues" related to the general order, which MPD reports it is working to resolve.
-MPD intends to submit a revised Citizen Complaint General Order to DOJ in the coming quarter.
-116
+The following day, however, MPD advised DOJ of several "procedural issues" related to the general order, which MPD reports it is working to resolve.
+MPD reports that these procedural issues now have been addressed, but it is currently revising the formatting and style of the Citizen Complaint General Order to ensure that it is consistent with other MPD directives.
+MPD anticipates circulating a revised version of the order to OPC and to submit it for DOJ approval in the coming quarter.139